mbogusz178/SkyHigh/README.md

 ## Technologies Used

-SkyHigh was developed using Spring Boot 2.7.17 and React 18.2.0 and is designed to work with PostgreSQL 16 databases, though no instance of such database is provided by the project itself.
-Instead, the user should connect their own PostgreSQL database located on the same host.
+SkyHigh was developed using Spring Boot 2.7.17 and React 18.2.0 and is designed to work with PostgreSQL 16 databases, and the complete configuration is available as a Docker Compose project.
+The user, however, can connect their own PostgreSQL database located on the same host.
 More details are explained in the section [Setup Guide](#setup-guide).

 The application also uses a Google library called libphonenumber.
 Its purpose is to validate phone numbers with options for many locales.